Stay Informed - Get Involved

 -

-Remind your child that this assessment is only one measure.
+Remind your child that these tests are only one measure.
 Emphasize that you have confidence in his or her ability to do the best job possible.

 -